wajeehabatool1/AWS/Lambda/Mass Emailing/README.md

 - Use the code provided in the **mass-email.py** file for writing lambda function
 - now,  you have to provide permissions to IAMROLE of lambda function to access specific AWS services in order to execute lambda function successfully
 ### IAMROLE Permission Policiy
-You can attach permission policies to IAMROLE in two ways.
-One is AWS provided policies or you can make inline policy using the least privillage appraoch.
-Inline policy is a recommended option
+You can attach permission policies to *IAMROLE in two ways*.
+One is AWS provided policies or you can make *inline policy using the least privillage appraoch.
+Inline policy is a recommended option*

 #### AWS provided Policy
 you need to provide :